Ckin111/MapleLeafs/docs/DesignDoc.md

 ## Architecture and Design
 The backend uses SpringBoot to build an API using a model-controller-DAOfile setup.
 The model holds the blueprint for an object, the DAOfile persistently stores and modifies data objects in a JSON file, and the controller allows outside clients to perform actions on the data.
 Jerseys and Users are both managed using this model-controller-DAOfile build.
+Furthermore, the backend prioritizes the use of the design principles single responsibility, information expert, and dependency injection.

 The frontend is built using angular.
 The jersey.service.ts and user.service.ts files are able to access the backend data and share the data to other files in the project.
 These parts are built using typescript.
 The typescript can then be used in the html to connect the backend data to the UI.
 CSS is added to the html to add aesthetics.